reepnao/Fractol/README.md

 ```shell
 make && ./fractol <names> <options>
 ```
+Names are:
+* mandelbrot, julia, celtic_mandelbrot, burning_ship.

-You can use after execute this keys :
+You can use this keys after execute :
 * ```1```: for Mandelbrot fractal
 * ```2```: for Julia fractal
 * ```3```: for Celtic Mandelbrot fractal